Plants

 The Best Plants I’ve Grown

-Plants are your “media”, they are the sculpture, furnishings, and paint with which you fill your yard.
+Plants are your “media”, they are the furnishings, fabric, and paint with which you fill your yard.
 We all care about the colors, but the climate and the space, as well as the materials we have to work with, all count.
 Get to know the plants and find the best fit for the effects you want.
 I like to use books, plant nurseries, and real life gardens to give me ideas for my own yard.
 You are the artist!
 Go for it.

 Perennials Section